bevzzz/bullsncows/README.md

 # bullsncows

-This project is a Telegram bot that will play the game of "Bulls and Cows" with you.
+This project is a service that will play the game of "Bulls and Cows" with you.
+I plan to use this as an educational project and implement a number of front-end solutions for it:
+- Telegram bot
+- Django app
+- ???

 ## Rules
 The rules are simple: